UX design for beginners: basics, examples and first steps

 - Miro for user journey mapping

-All have free versions that are enough to get you started.
+All have free versions that are sufficient to get started.

-- UX Switzerland organizes regular meetups in Zurich, Bern and Basel.
+- UX Switzerland organises regular meetups in Zurich, Bern and Basel.

-- Ladies that UX has chapters in major cities.
+- Ladies that UX has chapters in the larger cities.

 Many experienced UX designers are happy to share their knowledge.
-Ask politely for a coffee conversation on site.
+Politely ask for a coffee conversation in person.

 You now understand why UX design is so important.
-But you might be asking yourself: How do I actually implement this?
-How do I plan a digital project correctly?
+But perhaps you’re wondering: how do I actually implement this?
+How do I plan a digital project properly?
 Or how do I bring my idea to market quickly?

-Time to market plays a decisive role here: How do you bring your product to market quickly and yet thoughtfully?
-Our article about Time to Market shows how you can specifically shorten the period from idea to launch without sacrificing quality.
+Time to market plays a decisive role here: how do you bring your product to market quickly yet thoughtfully?
+Our article on Time to Market shows how to specifically shorten the period from idea to launch without sacrificing quality.

-And if you want to know how much professional website development costs and how it works, check out our Site guide all important steps from planning to go-live.
+And if you want to know how much professional website development costs and how it works, our website guide covers all the important steps from planning to go-live.

-Do you already have a project idea on the table and need help implementing it?
-Get in touch with us!
-Our experts from Axisbits will show you how we can help you.
+Do you already have a project idea on the table and need help with implementation?
+Get in touch!
+Our experts at Axisbits will show you how we can help.

 {{fs-btn-cta}}